frangio68/Min-Cost-Flow-Class/README.md

 -  [`ReadMe.md`](ReadMe.md): this file

 -  [`RelaxIV/`](RelaxIV): implements a MCF solver conforming to the `MCFClass` interface based on the RELAXIV code by D. Bertsekas and P. Tseng, as described in

        Bertsekas, Dimitri P., and Paul Tseng.
        "RELAX-IV: A faster version of the RELAX code for solving minimum cost flow problems."
-(1994), Report LIDS-P-2276, MIT.
+(1994), Report LIDS-P-2276, MIT

-   be aware that `RelaxIV` is distributed under a less permissive academic license than the rest of the code (see [`RelaxIV/academicl.txt`](RelaxIV/academicl.txt) for details), which only applies to researchers of noncommercial and academic institutions, e.g., universities; if the license does not apply to you, you must not download the source or delete it immediately
+   be aware that `RelaxIV` is distributed under a [less permissive academic license](RelaxIV/academicl.txt), which only applies to researchers of noncommercial and academic institutions, e.g., universities; if the license does not apply to you, you must not download the source or delete it immediately

 -  [`req/`](req): folder containing two request forms for two other solvers derived from the `MCFClass` interface that cannot be directly distributed in the